ls1intum/Artemis/docs/user/lti.rst

     :width: 700
     :alt: Server LTI 1.3 Configuration - Service URLs

 The exact setup steps for manually configuring are dependent on the platform.
-This guide provides steps for manually configuring Artemis into Moodle in the `Manually Register Artemis to Moodle`_ section and edX in the section `Manually Register Artemis to edX`_.
+This guide provides steps for manually configuring Artemis into Moodle in the `Manually Register Artemis and Moodle`_ section and edX in the section `Manually Register Artemis and edX`_.

 Manually Register Artemis and Moodle
 """"""""""""""""""""""""""""""""""""